West-leading Lakers beat Suns 117-107 for 3rd win in row

 The Lakers shot 70% in a ferocious opening quarter when they made their first 11 shots.
 Danny Green had their first miss on a 3-point attempt, but the Lakers controlled the offensive rebound and JaVale McGee found Green for a dunk.

+“I’m asking our guys to dominate everybody they play,” Lakers coach Frank Vogel said.
+“Our guys took that message to heart.”

-It was that kind of sequence for the Lakers, who missed just eight attempts in the first.
+The Lakers missed just eight attempts in the first.
 James airballed a shot, but they snagged the rebound and Avery Bradley scored to salvage the possession.

 The Lakers put together a 25-4 run in which the Suns were limited to only free throws.
 Among the highlights, Davis dunked over Aron Baynes and let out a roar, and later Davis threw down a reverse dunk on James’ pass.
 Not to be outshone, James followed with a two-handed jam that ignited the crowd.
 Los Angeles led 43-17 at the end of the quarter.